-The ninth season of the Guild’s highly acclaimed Showrunner Training Program (SRTP) begins January 2014.
-Conducted in partnership with the Alliance of Motion Picture and Television Producers, this important industry training program is designed to help senior-level writer-producers hone the skills necessary to become successful showrunners in today’s television landscape.
+The eleventh session of the Guild’s highly acclaimed Showrunner Training Program (SRTP) begins January 2016.
+Conducted in partnership with the Alliance of Motion Picture and Television Producers, this important industry training program is designed to help senior-level writer-producers and recent creators hone the skills necessary to become successful showrunners in today’s television landscape.

 Providing invaluable instruction from current showrunners and other industry professionals, the program has helped produce many successful results.
-SRTP graduates have gone on to create, co-create and/or executive produce new and returning series.
-Five new shows were created this year by Program alums including Courtney Kemp Agboh (Power), Meredith Averill (Star-Crossed – SRTP Alum, Adele Lim, will co-EP), Eric Friedman (Crash and Bernstein), Steven Kane (Co-Creator, The Last Ship) and Adam Milch (Twisted).
+SRTP graduates have gone on to create or co-create fifty-six new series.

 Who is Eligible to Apply?

 - Current-active WGAW or WGAE members in good standing with writer-producer credit or above on a current, dramatic (comedy or drama) television series and/or an active studio or network pilot or pilot script commitment.
 Writing teams are considered a single entity and are welcome to apply.

 To apply for the SRTP, a recommendation form must first be submitted on the writer’s behalf by a current or recent (2012-2015) showrunner, or executive producer, or a network or studio executive (from the development or current departments).

 Recommendation Forms will be emailed to showrunners, executives, and TV series writers on August 10, 2015.
 The deadline for recommendations to be received is Monday, September 14, 2015.